MoviePass Cuts Plan to Three Movies a Month

 Monthly subscribers can subscribe to the new plan when their existing plan is up for renewal.
 Annual subscribers will not be affected by the latest plan and pricing changes until their own renewal dates.
 And any subscriber can cancel at anytime.

-"Additionally, the new plan addresses past misuses which imposed undue costs on the system, including ticket scalping, unauthorized card usage and other activities, which in the past necessitated the use of certain remedial measures that have sometimes been inconvenient for our subscribers," the statement from Helios and Matheson said.
+"Additionally, the new plan addresses past misuses which imposed undue costs on the system, including ticket scalping, unauthorized card usage and other activities, which in the past necessitated the use of certain remedial measures that have sometimes been inconvenient for our subscribers," said the statement from Helios and Matheson.